serhii-londar/open-source-mac-os-apps/README.md

 - [AnyBar](https://github.com/tonsky/AnyBar) - OS X menubar status indicator.
 - [APNGb](https://github.com/mancunianetz/APNGb) - macOS app which assembles and disassembles animated png files.
 - [BeardedSpice](https://github.com/beardedspice/beardedspice) - Control web based media players with the media keys found on Mac keyboards.
-- [BitBar](https://github.com/matryer/bitbar) - Put the output from any script or program in your Mac OS X Menu Bar.
 - [ControlPlane](https://github.com/dustinrue/ControlPlane) - Automate running tasks based on where you are or what you do.
 - [DisableMonitor](https://github.com/Eun/DisableMonitor) - Easily disable or enable a monitor on your Mac.
 - [EtreCheck](https://github.com/etresoft/EtreCheck) - EtreCheck is an easy-to-use macOS app to display important details of your system configuration and allow you to copy that information to the Clipboard.